 If congestionLevel indicates an abstracted value for congestion level(s) (e.g. HIGH, MEDIUM or LOW), thresholdTypes shall be set to the abstracted value of the congestionLevel.
 If congestionLevel indicates an exact value for congestion level(s) (e.g. between 0 and 31), thresholdValues shall be set to the exact value of the congestionLevel.

 Then the Hosting CSE communicates with SCEF by using the procedures for Network Status Reports API described clause 7.8.

+When the the Hosting CSE returns a response having a response code of 204 NO CONTENT to SCEF in Step 7 of clause 7.8, the Hosting CSE proceeds to Step 9 of clause 7.4.8 for cancellation procedures.

 Step 3b: Process Monitoring Event (Number of UEs in an area) Request